 Work-in-hand is not for entertainment but forms an essential element of classical dressage training.
 Scientific studies have shown that horses, who were started on the ground and in-hand first, showed less signs of distress and lower heart rates (stress indicator).
 Consequently, they learned faster than the control group.
 Therefore, training classically means teaching a horse all movements in-hand first, beginning with the basics of 'halt' and 'walk on', later adding lateral movements - shoulder-in, travers, renvers.
 Why do we train lateral movements at an early age?
 Because it will strenghten your horse's hindquarters and bend its entire body, making it more supple - ultimately, helping your horse in becoming straighter and balanced, enabling it to carry a rider's weight without compromising its health.
 This has and is still being practised at all classical riding institutions.
 We start work-in-hand using a cavesson, which is milder than bits and will protect a horse's sensitive mouth.

 Trick training can break through any boring training routine and increases your horse's confidence.
-We use a combination of positive and negative reinforcement (which is not punishment) in our training approach, which will be tailored to meet each individual horse's previous experiences, talents, and motivation.
+We apply the principles of equine learning theory in our training approach, which will be tailored to meet each individual horse's previous experiences, talents, and motivation.
 Although all horses are food-motivated, some horses will show more interest and capabilities of learning certain tricks than others.
 Trick training can enhance the quality of your horse's life and also improves the relationship and communication between you and your horse as you will need to become very clear when using commands and always reward the desired behaviour timely.
 The principles of equine learning theory form the basis of trick and horse training in general.
 Tanya's own horses currently know a few tricks such as fetching dog toys, halt when handler whistles, rear and step back on command, come to the handler when being called.

 No matter your or your horse's training level, we will pick you up at your current knowledge and training level and start the journey from there.
 Tanya is known for being a very patient, knowledgeable and compassionate instructor, who always puts the horse and safety first.
 Learning theory and classical riding and training principles form the base for Tanya's training approach.
 Also academically trained in client-centred conversation and psychology, Tanya is very communicative and empathetic in her lessons.
 She has taught a vast variety of students of all ages and various nationalities, including anxious and traumatised riders, special needs riders, seniors, children from the age of five and show riders in dressage, eventing and show-jumping.
 Her horse experience varies from training high-strung breeding stallions, to preparing and showing youngsters in young horse classes in dressage and show-jumping, to restarting OTTBs.